WolfExplode/omniprompt-anki/README.md

 - Want to contribute?
 See the **Contributing** section.

 OmniPrompt-Anki is **completely free** and open-source, created to help learners enhance their flashcards with AI-powered content.
 If you find this add-on useful, you can support its development by **leaving a positive review on AnkiWeb**.
 Your feedback helps more users discover the add-on and encourages further improvements.

+## 🙏 Special Thanks

+Huge thanks to [u/Smooth-Put5476](https://www.reddit.com/user/Smooth-Put5476/) for their thoughtful suggestions and feedback on the [OmniPrompt-Anki Reddit thread](https://www.reddit.com/r/Anki/comments/1idzmzg/omniprompt_anki_aipowered_addon_for_anki/).
+Many of the improvements in recent versions would not have been possible without their input!

+Your support and ideas make this project better for everyone. ❤️

+---

 👉 [**Rate add-on on AnkiWeb**](https://ankiweb.net/shared/review/1383162606)